jeremiahsb/abogen/README.md

 > Special thanks to [@geo38](https://www.reddit.com/user/geo38/) from Reddit, who provided the Dockerfile and instructions in [this comment](https://www.reddit.com/r/selfhosted/comments/1k8x1yo/comment/mpe0bz8/).

+## `🌐 Web Application`

+A web-based version of Abogen has been developed by [@jeremiahsb](https://github.com/jeremiahsb).

+**Access the repository here:** [jeremiahsb/abogen](https://github.com/jeremiahsb/abogen)

+> [!NOTE]
+> I intend to merge this implementation into the main repository in the future once existing conflicts are resolved.
+Until then, please be aware that the web version is maintained independently and may not always be in sync with the latest updates in this repository.

+> Special thanks to [@jeremiahsb](https://github.com/jeremiahsb) for implementing the web app!

 ## `Similar Projects`
 Abogen is a standalone project, but it is inspired by and shares some similarities with other projects.
 Here are a few:
 - [audiblez](https://github.com/santinic/audiblez): Generate audiobooks from e-books. **(Has CLI and GUI support)**